 - Scrupulously fair but at the same time fiercely determined to get the best results for their client.

-If you are going through a property settlement and not sure what to do next, we urge you to put in a call to a property settlement lawyer on our team on 8354 2233 to discuss your situation.
-The first telephone consultation is FREE and no obligation.
+If you are going through a property settlement and not sure what to do next, we urge you to give us a call on 8276 7955 to discuss your situation.
+The first 20 minute telephone consultation is absolutely FREE and no obligation.